Blanca-Serrano-Torres/Economic-Analysis-S-P-500-and-State-Unemployment-Trends-Visualization/README.md

 This project focuses on analyzing and visualizing economic data, particularly related to the S&P 500 index and unemployment rates across different U.S. states.
 The data is sourced fromthe Federal Reserve Economic Data (FRED) API.
 The analysis is performed using Python,leveraging data processing and visualization libraries like pandas, matplotlib, and plotly.

 ## Features
-  - Data Retrieval: Fetches economic data (S&p 500 and unemployment rates) using the FRED API.
+  - Data Retrieval: Fetches economic data (S&P 500 and unemployment rates) using the FRED API.
   - Data Cleaning: Processes the data to remove missing values and redundant columns.
   - Data Visualization: Line Charts, Bar charts and Interactive visualizations using